A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Polynomial reconstruction and sampling (PRAS) method

 where $\sigma_{a}(\nu)$ [cm$^{2}$ molecule$^{-1}$] are the cross sections in wavenumber, while $\sigma_{a}(g)$ [cm$^{2}$ molecule$^{-1}$] are the sorted cross sections in cumulative $g$ space.
-This forms a representation of the normalised, discretised inverse cumulative distribution function (CDF) of the opacity in the bin.
+This forms a representation of the normalised ($g$ $\in$ [0,1]), discretised inverse cumulative distribution function (CDF) of the opacity in the bin.
 A polynomial (or spline) can then be used to fit an approximate functional form to the CDF of the logarithm of the cross sections

-where $N_{p}$ is the polynomial degree, $a_{n}$ the polynomial coefficient and $P_{n}$ the polynomial basis function.
-Several basis functions can be used to fit the CDF, and in this work we primarily use Chebyshev polynomials to illustrate the method.
-Alternatively, and in best practice, a least squares (LSQ) B-spline can be fit to the CDF instead of a polynomial function.
+where $N_{p}$ is the polynomial degree, $a_{n}$ the polynomial coefficients and $P_{n}$ the polynomial basis function.
+Several basis functions can be used to fit the CDF, and in this work I use Chebyshev polynomials as an example to illustrate the method.
+Alternatively, and in best practice, a global least squares (LSQ) B-spline or, following a similar idea to \citet{Saxner1984}, a Monotone Piecewise Cubic Hermite Interpolating Polynomial (PCHIP) can be fit to the CDF instead of a polynomial basis function.
 Chebyshev polynomials minimise oscillation error at the interval boundaries (Runge's phenomenon), while splines adapt better to local sharp gradients in opacity.
-To try to optimise the accuracy of spline fits, we split the knots into three $g$ sections, 0 $<$ $g$ $\leq$ 0.1, 0.1 $<$ $g$ $<$ 0.9 and 0.9 $\leq$ $g$ $<$ 1, with denser knot placements in the low and high $g$ regions.
-For example, for 32 total knots, we use 8 knots in the low and middle $g$ regions and 16 in the upper $g$ region.
+To try optimise the accuracy of spline fits, I split the knots into three $g$ sections, 0 $<$ $g$ $\leq$ 0.1, 0.11 $<$ $g$ $<$ 0.94 and 0.95 $\leq$ $g$ $<$ 1, with denser knot placements in the low and high $g$ regions.
+This follows similar strategies in the literature that attempt to better capture the potential strong gradients in the CDF near the extrema $g$ values \citep[e.g.][]{Showman2009, Kataria2013, Molliere2019}.

 After the polynomial (or spline) fitting has been performed in a wavelength band, the nodes (or knots) and associated coefficients are stored for each band (p-tables), in a similar fashion to creating traditional correlated-k tables (k-tables), where the quadrature points, weights and k-coefficients are stored.
 To enable interpolation in temperature and pressure (T-p) using the p-tables, the same node (or knot) positions must be used in a bin for each T-p opacity table required to be tabulated.
 Coefficients for a given wavelength bin and species that are stored across a T–p grid can then be interpolated to reconstruct the polynomial or spline coefficients at a specific T-p at runtime.